-The calorie information is an estimate provided as a courtesy.
+The nutrition information is an estimate provided as a courtesy.
 It will differ depending on the specific brands and ingredients that you use.
 Calorie information on food labels may be wildly inaccurate, so please don't sweat the numbers too much.

-For more information on how the three recipe levels may help with a weight management goal, refer to this post.
+For more information on how the three recipe levels may help with a weight management goal, refer to my overnight oats with yogurt post.
 Let's get cooking!

-Chicken Feet Soup Recipe
+Chicken Feet Soup Recipe (Slow Cooker)

 - 1 lb. chicken feet (yellow outer layer peeled, if the store has not done this for you)

 - 3 stalks celery, sliced

 - 1 teaspoon dried thyme

 - 5 cloves garlic, finely chopped